mendix/docs/content/ats/refguide/rg-version-1/data-management.md

 {{% /alert %}}

-You can also only import data records into you data set by clicking the 'Import from Excel' button.
-The first row of your Excel sheet must contain the the field names of the data set into which you want to import the records.
+You can also only import data records into you data set by clicking the **Import from Excel** button.
+The first row of your Excel sheet must contain the field names of the data set into which you want to import the records.

 {{% alert type="info" %}}